 I still don’t understand why the Malaysian High Commission in Karachi doesn’t seem to have any details on this subject.
 They gave me inaccurate information which cost me PKR8500 more when I could’ve just as easily travelled on my e-visa.
 If anyone can put my curiosity to rest about their cluelessness, I would be forever grateful.
 I have, however, arrived at the conclusion that the e-visa is very much real (contrary to what they told me) so if you want to save time and money then you can go ahead and opt for this.
 Or you can pay PKR 5000 extra for the other one.
 Or be over-efficient like me and show up with both (*hides face*).
 Whatever floats your boat.
 Either way, at least you now know this option exists.

-Update: For anyone reading this, please know that I am not an authority on the subject.
+Disclaimer: For anyone reading this, please know that I am not an authority on the subject.
 I have merely shared a personal experience and any information I gathered in the process of applying for and obtaining my own visa(s).
 I put it down into this blog post with the intention of helping others make a more informed decision and because I wished I had access to this info before my own trip.
 Whether you apply for an e-visa or not personally yields no benefit to me and I am not responsible or take any guarantees for any individual’s approval through immigration.
 Thanks.

 Until next time.

 If you’re interested in reading about our other adventures in Malaysia, here are the links: